sergiofgonzalez/docker-book/03-sample-containers/e13-spark-standalone-cluster/spark-master/README.md

 # Docker Container for Spark Master Node
 > Specification for the Master node in an Apache Spark standalone cluster

-This is the working directory for a container playing the role of the *Master* in an Apache standalone cluster.
+This is the working directory for a container playing the role of the *Master* in an Apache Spark Standalone Cluster.

 The cluster is started in *daemon* mode using the official `start-master.sh` script that comes bundled with the Spark distribution, and the logs are redirected to *stdout* so that they become available using the `docker logs` command.